The Growing Place

 This plant is typically grown in a designated herb garden.
 It does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is particular about its soil conditions, with a strong preference for poor, acidic soils.
 It is somewhat tolerant of urban pollution.
 This species is not originally from North America.
 It can be propagated by division.

 Sweetleaf is a good choice for the edible garden, but it is also well-suited for use in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.